dchbx/dchbx.github.io/_resources/employer.md

 ### Employer Requests and Events

 #### Employer Requests
-This table enumerates the Employer Resource Operations:
+This table enumerates the Employer Resource Requests:

 | Request	 | Description / Provides |
 | --------- | ----------- |{% for q in site.resourceemployerreq %}